+NOTE 1: Multi-band relaxation data for 50%-tile CDF from [2, 22] for Case 1 has been provided based on network performance considerations alone.

 Discussion:

 Chair requests to clarify:

 To proponents of [22], is it possible to share the technical analysis related to the changes to values for Case 4 and Case 3?
 Also, is the understanding correct that peak EIRP relaxations for Case 3 are no longer proposed by the proponents?
 If so, what is the meaning of the proposed spherical coverage relaxation values for Case 3?